wino6687/SWEpy/README.md

 * All study area boxes should be oriented to the North when choosing lower right and upper left bounding coordinates.

-* Only supported in windows and linux

-* Requires python 3.6

 * Anaconda 3 recommended

 # SWEpy Quick Start Guide